 The valuation is also based on our understanding of LACERA's current benefit provisions and the actuarial assumptions which were reviewed and adopted by the Board of Investments.
 The funding assumptions were based on the triennial investigation of experience study report as of June 30, 2019 and adopted at the January 8, 2020 Board of Investments meeting.
-The assumptions and methods used for financial reporting under GASB 67 are the same as the funding assumptions and methods, with the following exceptions:
+The assumptions and methods used for financial reporting under GASB 67 are the same as the funding assumptions and methods with the following exceptions:

-- 1. The discount rate is gross of administrative expenses, - 2.
-The STAR COLA is treated as substantively automatic and is valued to the extent it is projected to be paid in the future, and - 3.
+- 1. The discount rate is gross of administrative expenses. - 2.
+The STAR COLA is treated as substantively automatic and is valued to the extent it is projected to be paid in the future. - 3.
 The individual entry age normal cost method is used without modification. - 4.
 The Fiduciary Net Position is equal to the market value of assets minus liabilities.

 The actuarial computations presented in the valuation report are for purposes of determining the recommended funding amounts for LACERA consistent with our understanding of their funding requirements and goals.
-The liabilities are determined by using the entry age normal funding method.
+The liabilities are determined by using the entry age funding method.
 The actuarial assets are determined by using a five-year smoothed recognition method of asset gains and losses, determined as the difference of the actual market value to the expected market value.
-We believe the actuarial assumptions and methods are internally consistent and reasonable for their intended purpose.
+In our opinion, the actuarial assumptions and methods are internally consistent, individually reasonable and, in combination, represent a reasonable estimate of the anticipated experience of LACERA.
+In our assessment of the investment return assumption, we have considered LACERA's investment policy and Meketa's capital market assumptions, in addition to Milliman's capital market assumptions and forecasts of other external investment consultants.
+The valuation results were developed using models intended for valuations that use standard actuarial techniques.